lekhrajdinkar/02-spring/Kubernetes/KCAD/05_state-persistence/01_volume.md

   - then no other PVC will get bind to that PV>
 - smaller PVC  can get binded to  big PV (if thats the only match)
 - state: `pending` + bind
-- delete PVC, PV is retain (by default). even data.
+- if delete PVC, then PV is retain (by default). even data inside PV
+  - `pesistentVolumeClaimPolicy: Retain`
+  -  options:
+    - `retain` - keep PV with data (default)
+    - `Delete` - delete PV
-  - `pesistentVolumeClaimPolicy: Retain` # Delete and recycle(retain but scrap all Data)
+    - `recycle` -  keep PV only, scrap all Data
 - definition:
   - we don't define binding in definition
   - it just finds matching one at runtime. <<<<